FRC2834/blackhawks-scouting/docs/config.md

 The number of rows in the grid.

-`colors`: array[string]
+`colors`: array[color]

 The list of colors to cycle through in a grid cell when it is clicked.
-Any CSS color value (hex, RGB, color name) may be used for each array element.

 ### Type-Specific Optional Fields